Club Directory by Category

 Advisor: Geoff Swift

 The Knit Wits is Bates’ only club dedicated to the art of knitting.
 While the main focus of the group is knitting, we also welcome those who love to crochet or craft of any kind.
 We hold events, yarn-bomb, and have weekly meetings where we get together to knit, talk, and have fun together.
-We usually meet in The Ronj, where we can have chai and get comfortable in the cozy chairs while knitting.
-The Knit Wits club is home to chill people who come together for the love of crafting.
+We usually meet in the Fireplace Lounge, where we can sit by the fire and get comfortable in the cozy chairs while knitting.
+The Knit Wits club is home to fun people who come together for the love of crafting.
 We encourage all those want to learn how to knit or crochet, as well as those who are already experts, to join us!

 Storage: The Ronj